shizukaziye/MudaeFarm/README.md

 **WARNING**:
 > Selfbots are officially banned.
 It is considered an API abuse and is [no longer tolerated](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-).
-By using this bot, *you are running a risk of an account ban*.
+By using this bot, *you are running a risk of having your account permanently banned from Discord*.

 # MudaeFarm

-This is a simple bot that automatically rolls and claims Mudae waifus/husbandoes.
+This is a ~~simple~~ bot that automatically rolls and claims Mudae waifus/husbandoes.

-## State of development

-`master` branch contains source code for MudaeFarm which is being completely rewritten from scratch, using a different Discord library called [Disqord](https://github.com/Quahu/Disqord).
-You can still access legacy code on the `legacy2` branch.

-There are no releases of new MudaeFarm at the moment, and there is no estimated time of release.
-Stay tuned.

-The following guide applies to legacy MudaeFarm.
-The new version will aim to maintain as much backwards compatibility as possible.

 ## Setup

-1. Download and extract the [latest release](https://github.com/chiyadev/MudaeFarm/releases/latest/download/MudaeFarm.zip).
+1. Download and extract the [latest release](https://github.com/chiyadev/mudaefarm/releases).
 2. Run `MudaeFarm.exe`.

 You can bypass the "Windows protected your PC" popup by clicking "More info".
-Alternatively, you may build this project yourself using the .NET Framework SDK.
-(I cannot afford a code signing certificate.)
+Alternatively, you may build this project yourself using the .NET Core SDK.

 3. Enter your user token.
 [How?](https://github.com/chiyadev/MudaeFarm/blob/master/User%20tokens.md)

-## Usage

-### Initialization
+## Initialization

-On initial run, MudaeFarm will create a dedicated server named `MudaeFarm` for bot configuration.
-You can edit your wishlists, claiming, rolling and other miscellaneous settings there.
+On initial run, MudaeFarm will create a dedicated server named `MudaeFarm` for configuration.
+In this server you can edit your character wishlists and configurations for claiming and rolling.

 It may take a while for this server to be created.

 **MudaeFarm is disabled on all servers by default.** You must copy the *ID of the channel* in which you want to enable MudaeFarm (usually the bot/spam channel of that server), and send that ID in `#bot-channels`.

-**MudaeFarm requires you to have some kakera beforehand.** If you don't, get some using `$dk`.
+See Configuration section below for details.

+## Configuration

+Configuration is written in JSON and stored in messages that you can edit at anytime.
+MudaeFarm will reload changes automatically. `#information` is the channel where most configurations are stored.

-### Configuration
+### `#information`

-You can edit JSON configuration messages and the bot will reload the changes automatically.

-- General
-    - `enabled`: Whether MudaeFarm is enabled.
-Setting `false` will completely disable all MduaeFarm features.
-    - `fallback_status`: If you are running MudaeFarm continuously, when your primary client is logged out, the Discord user status to be used.
-Possible values: `Online`, `Invisible`, `Idle`, `DoNotDisturb`.
-    - `state_update_command`: See [Miscellaneous](#miscellaneous).
+- **General**
+    - `fallback_status`: When MudaeFarm is running in the background, the user status to set on your account.
+Other Discord clients that set a higher value will override this.
+Accepted values: `online`, `invisible`, `idle`, `dnd`.
+    - `reply_typing_cpm`: When sending automatic replies, the number of characters to type in a minute i.e. "characters per minute".
+This is used to make automatic replies look realistically typed.
+    - `auto_update`: Whether to check for updates and automatically update MudaeFarm in the background.

-- Claiming
+- **Claiming**
     - `enabled`: Whether autoclaiming is enabled.
-    - `delay_seconds`: When receiving a roll that can be claimed, number of seconds to wait before claiming it.
+    - `delay_seconds`: On finding a character that can be claimed, the number of seconds to wait before attempting to claiming it.
+    - `ignore_cooldown`: Whether to attempt to claim characters regardless of claim cooldown.
-    - `kakera_delay_seconds`: Same as `delay_seconds` but for kakeras.
+    - `kakera_delay_seconds`: Same as `delay_seconds` but for kakera.
+    - `kakera_ignore_cooldown`: Same as `ignore_cooldown` but for kakera.
-    - `kakera_targets`: Which type of kakera should be claimed.
-Purple kakera will always be claimed regardless of this configuration.
+    - `kakera_targets`: Specifies which types of kakera should be claimed.
-    - `enable_custom_emotes`: Enables compatibility with servers that use custom emotes instead of the default heart emojis.
-This is not suggested unless necessary as it will bypass some internal emote safety checks.
+    - `enable_custom_emotes`: Enables compatibility with servers that use custom emotes instead of the default heart emoji.
+This will cause heart emoji safety code to be bypassed.

-- Rolling
+- **Rolling**
     - `enabled`: Whether autorolling is enabled.
-    - `command`: Command to use when rolling.
+    - `command`: Command to use for rolling.
-    - `roll_with_no_claim`: Whether MudaeFarm should continue rolling even if it cannot claim any rolls.
-    - `daily_kakera_enabled`: Whether autorolling of daily kakeras is enabled.
+    - `daily_kakera_enabled`: Whether autorolling of daily kakera is enabled.
-    - `daily_kakera_command`: Command to use when rolling daily kakeras.
+    - `daily_kakera_command`: Command to use for rolling daily kakera.
-    - `daily_kakera_then_state_update`: Whether state update should be performed after rolling daily kakeras.
-    - `typing_delay_seconds`: Number of seconds to "type" the rolling command before sending it.
+    - `typing_delay_seconds`: Number of seconds to type the rolling command before sending it.
-    - `interval_override_minutes`: See [Miscellaneous](#miscellaneous).
+    - `interval_seconds`: Interval in seconds between each roll (not applicable to daily kakera).

+### `#wished-characters`

+This channel contains a list of characters that should be claimed.
+Rules:

+- Each message contains one character name.
+- Character names are case-insensitive.
+- If a character name contains information in brackets for disambiguation, this must be included.
+- Basic glob expressions are supported. `?` for matching any single character. `*` for matching any zero-or-more characters.

+JSON objects are also accepted:

+- `name`: a regular expression (not glob expression) that matches character name.

+For example,

+- `goku` matches Goku and Goku only.
+- `* kurosaki` matches any character with name ending with "kurosaki" (Ichigo Kurosaki).
+- `kazuya (planetarian)` matches Kazuya from the anime Planetarian.
+- `{"name": "^goku$"}` matches Goku and Goku only.
+- `{"name": "^.*\s+kurosaki$"}` matches any character with name ending with "kurosaki" (Ichigo Kurosaki).
+- `{"name": "^kazuya\s+\(planetarian\)$"}` matches Kazuya from the anime Planetarian.

+### `#wished-anime`

+This channel contains a list of anime from which characters should be claimed.
+Rules are the same as `#wished-characters`.

+JSON objects are also accepted:

+- `name`: a regular expression (not glob expression) that matches anime name.
+- `excluding`: an array of JSON objects specified in `#wished-characters`.
+This acts like a blacklist of characters from a specific anime.

+For example,

+- `is the order a rabbit?` matches all characters from the anime Is the Order a Rabbit?
+- `{"name": "^is the order a rabbit\?$", "excluding": [{"name": "^chino\s+kafuu$}]}` matches all characters from the anime Is the Order a Rabbit? except Chino Kafuu.

+Note: Legacy versions of MudaeFarm supported the excluding bracket notation like `is the order a rabbit? (excluding: chino kafuu)`.
+This was not very flexible, and is not supported by current versions of MudaeFarm, so you must use JSON objects instead.

+### `#bot-channels`

+This channel contains a list of channels in which MudaeFarm should roll and claim.
+Rules:

+- Send channel ID only.
+This can be retrieved by enabling Discord developer mode and right-clicking on a channel.

+If MudaeFarm recognizes the ID, it will indicate success by replacing the message with a tagged channel.

+### `#claim-replies`

+This channel contains a list of messages that will be automatically sent after successfully claiming a character.
+This can make MudaeFarm look more human-like when used effectively.
+Rules:

+- Each message literally represents a message that will be sent.
+- One message in the entire channel history will be selected at random.
+All messages have a weight of `1` by default, which means all messages are equally likely to be selected.
+- Duplicate messages are accepted, increasing the probability of selecting such message.
+- A message containing just a dot `.` represents NOT sending anything.
+- A message containing `\n` will be splitted and sent separately, sequentially.
+- Basic variable substitution is supported, in the format `*variable*`.

+JSON objects are also accepted:

+- `content`: Content of the message to send.
+The same formatting rules outlined above apply.
+- `event`: Specifies exactly when the message will be sent.
+All non-JSON messages in this channel have `ClaimSucceeded` by default.
+It is not possible to change this field without using JSON.
+Accepted values: `ClaimSucceeded`, `ClaimFailed`, `BeforeClaim`, `KakeraSucceeded`, `KakeraFailed`, `BeforeKakera`.
+- `weight`: Changes the probability of this message being selected, with a higher value indicating higher probability.
+This is `1` by default.

+There are different variable substitutions available for events:

+- ClaimSucceeded, ClaimFailed, BeforeClaim
+    - `character`: Character's lowercase first name.
+    - `Character`: Character's first name.
+    - `character_full`: Character's lowercase full name.
+    - `Character_full`: Character's full name.
+    - `anime`: Character's lowercase anime.
+    - `Anime`: Character's anime.
-- Miscellaneous
+- KakeraSucceeded, KakeraFailed, BeforeKakera
-    - `auto_update`: Set to `false` to disable MudaeFarm from automatically updating itself.

-#### Profile management
+    - `kakera`: kakera color e.g. purple, blue, teal

+For example,

+- `I love *Character_full* in *anime*!` is converted to `I love Chino Kafuu in is the order a rabbit?!` and sent after successfully claiming a character.
+- `Wow!\n*Character* is really cute.` is converted to `Wow!\nChino is really cute.` and sent in two messages, `Wow!` and `Chino is really cute.`, after successfully claiming a character.
+- `{"content": "I hate *character*.", "weight": 0}` is converted to `{"content": "I hate chino.", "weight": 0}` but will never be sent because weight is zero.
+- `{"content": "I will claim a *kakera* kakera now.", "event": "BeforeKakera"}` is converted to `{"content": "I will claim a rainbow kakera now.", "event": "BeforeKakera"}` and sent before claiming a kakera.

+### `#wishlist-users`

+This channel contains a list of users whose wishlists will be used for claiming characters.
+Rules:

+- Send user ID only.
+This can be retrieved by enabling Discord developer mode and right-clicking on a user.
+- The target user's wishlist must be public for this to work.
+This feature relies on Mudae pinging users after a roll, like "Wished by @user1, @user2".

+It is possible to add your own ID in this channel.
+This effectively allows MudaeFarm use your public Mudae wishlist for claiming.
+MudaeFarm's own wishlist behavior will not be affected.

+### Configuration profiles

-MudaeFarm supports "profiles" that can be used for authenticating as different users or to add multiple isolated configuration servers.
-Profiles are saved at `%localappdata%\MudaeFarm\profiles.json`.
+MudaeFarm supports "profiles" that can be used for authenticating as a different user or to add multiple isolated configuration servers.
+This is useful for having different configurations for certain servers.
+Profiles are located at `%localappdata%\MudaeFarm\profiles.json`.

-- You can configure profiles for two different accounts. e.g.
+You can configure profiles for two different accounts.

 ```json
 {